solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_03_Introduction_to_Azure_PaaS_PostgreSQL.md

 Azure provides a [detailed list of the limitations of Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-limits).
 Here are a few notable ones.

 - Users are not provided host or OS access to view or modify configuration files such as postgresql.conf
-- You can't create or load your own extension in Azure Database for PostgreSQL.
+- You can't create or load your own extension in Azure Database for PostgreSQL Flexible Server.